Last updated 06 August 2018

 - In late 2017, a Vietnamese company successfully used a mask to hack the Face ID face recognition function of Apple's iPhone X. However, the hack is too complicated to implement for large-scale exploitation.

 - Around the same time, researchers from a German company revealed a hack that allowed them to bypass the facial authentication of Windows 10 Hello by printing a facial image in infrared.

 - Forbes announced in an article dated 31 May 2018 that researchers from the University of Toronto have developped an algorithm to disrupt facial recognition software (aka privacy filter).

 In short, a user could apply a filter that modifies specific pixels in an image before putting it on the web.
 These changes are imperceptible to the human eye, but are very confusing for facial recognition algorithms.

-Two complementary topics have been identified by standardization groups :
+The industry is working on anti-spoofing mechanisms and two topics have been specifically identified by standardization groups :

 - Make sure the captured image has been done from a person and not from a photograph (2D), a video screen (2D) or a mask (3D), (liveness check or liveness detection)

 - Make sure that facial images (morphed portraits) of two or more individuals have not been joined into a reference document such as a passport.

 It's clear that the identification and authentication solutions of the future will borrow from all aspects of biometrics.
 This will lead to "biometrix" or a biometric mix capable of guaranteeing total security for all stakeholders in the ecosystem.

 It's very much the spirit of Gemalto Assurance Hub where geolocation, ip-addresses (the device being used) and keying patterns can create a strong combination to securely authenticate users for on-line banking or egovernment services.